ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0224-basics-rawdata.md

 await RawDataServiceClient.UpdateRawData(informationAboutSampleFile, sampleFile);
 {% endhighlight %}

 It is important to update the `RawDataInformation` as well, so it matches the new file.
-The hash and length need to be updated, while the key and target stays the same.
+The hash and length need to be updated while key and target stays the same.
 Changing the filename or MIME-Type is also possible.
 The server automatically updates the property `LastModified`, the date of creation is instead not changed because we only updated our data.

 {{ site.headers['example'] }} Deleting additional data